 - Define your geographical location, size and population as well as coverage area.

 Step 4 – Create Your Business Plan

 Without a home care business plan, you have no target.
-Without a target – where do you plan to hit?
-The business plan doesn’t have to designed to submit to Sequoia Venture Capital Investors, however it should be detailed enough that anyone who does read it can clearly see you’ve thought it through.
+Without a target – what do you plan to hit?
+The business plan doesn’t have to be designed to submit to a venture capital investor group, however make it detailed enough that anyone who reads it can clearly see how well you’ve thought it through.

 The business plan includes your financial details and projections.
 Many new business owners miss this most important step.
 Without laying the plan to your financials, your chances of failure are doubled.
 The reason is simple – by not managing the limited funds you are undoubtedly working with, they will be depleted quicker than you anticipate and your sales may not be where they need to be for the business to be self sustaining (i/e: profitable).

 Step 5 – Set Up Your Business